 Streamline Incoming Leads

-Temporarily it is probable that some existing and new clients will not be walking through your door physically, but you can automate handling of incoming leads with a service that provides support for managing and analyzing customer relationships — CRM, in other words.
-There are many options, including Salesforce, Zoho, Microsoft Dynamics 365, Mailchimp and so on.
+Temporarily it is probable that some existing and new clients will not be walking through your door physically, but you can automate the handling of incoming leads with a service that provides support for managing and analyzing customer relationships — CRM, in other words.
+There are many options, including Salesforce, Zoho, Microsoft Dynamics 365, Mailchimp, and so on.

 Answer the Phones